Domenico Angelo: Early life

-Angelo Domenico Malevolti Tremamondo was born in Leghorn in 1716 as son of Giacomo Tremamondo, a wealthy local merchant who carried out his business in via del Giardino, and of a Neapolitan marquess, Caterina Angela Malevolti.
-His father had been born in 1688 in Foggia, but he moved to Leghorn because it was then a thriving commercial port of the Grand Duchy of Tuscany.
-His father Giacomo was already a resident of Leghorn on 3 December 1713, as evidenced by his marriage certificate in the cathedral of Leghorn, a document cited in an English volume on the ancestors of his son Angelo, who was born three years after his father's marriage, in 1716 and was trained in the discipline of fencing from an early age.
+Angelo Domenico Malevolti Tremamondo was born in Leghorn in 1716, the son of Giacomo Tremamondo, a wealthy local merchant who worked in via del Giardino, and Caterina Angela Malevolti, a Neapolitan marquess.
+His father was born in 1688 in Foggia and later moved to Leghorn, then a thriving commercial port of the Grand Duchy of Tuscany.
+Giacomo was already resident in Leghorn on 3 December 1713, as evidenced by his marriage certificate in the cathedral of Leghorn, a document cited in an English volume on the ancestors of his son Angelo.
+Angelo was born three years after his father's marriage and was trained in fencing from an early age.

-Angelo received his initial training in the Italian method of fencing in Pisa and he immediately showed an excellent propensity.
-At the time, this discipline was not only sporting, but was also considered an important defense weapon.
-In the town of Leghorn and a bit throughout Tuscany he had perhaps faced too many duels which ended tragically for his adversaries and therefore he deemed it appropriate to move abroad to escape the revenge of the relatives of his victims.
+Angelo received his initial training in the Italian method of fencing in Pisa.
+At the time, the discipline was not only a sport but was also regarded as a practical means of defence.
+According to one account, he may have been involved in multiple duels in Leghorn and elsewhere in Tuscany, some of which ended fatally for his opponents, and he left Italy to avoid reprisals from their relatives.